Howie315/CS100-Project/README.md

  ## Screenshots
  > Screenshots of the input/output after running your application
  ## Installation/Usage
- > First install Node.js here: https://nodejs.org/en/
+ > * First install Node.js here: https://nodejs.org/en/
- > Then git pull the files from the master branch.
+ > * Then git pull the files from the master branch.
- > In terminal, enter the dog database folder with cd ./dog-database/.
+ > * In terminal, enter the dog database folder with cd ./dog-database/.
- > type "npm start" to run the program.
+ > * Type "npm start" in terminal to run the program.
  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.